Pastor & Spiritual Director

 I can guide you to something new or different.

 A practice in reading the Bible for our formation, not just information.
 Integrate the teaching of the Bible into your heart and soul.

 A weekly practice that allows you to rest in the goodness of God.
-Develop rituals and practices of rest that reflect your belief that you are not God.
+Develop rituals and practices of rest that restore your soul.

 Silence & Solitude

-A practice that creates space to empty yourself and surrender so that God can fill you up.
+A practice that creates space to empty yourself while quieting internal and external distractions so that God can fill you up.